Work Hours

 Here’s a comparison of the code snippets for creating a storage bucket across AWS, Google Cloud, and Azure:

-- AWS: Uses the
+Uses the pulumi_aws

-package to create an S3 bucket:import pulumi
+package to create an S3 bucket:

 import pulumi_aws as aws

-pulumi_gcp
+Uses the pulumi_gcp

-package to create a Cloud Storage bucket:import pulumi
+package to create a Cloud Storage bucket:

 import pulumi_gcp as gcp

-pulumi_azure
+Uses the pulumi_azure

-package to create a Blob Storage container:import pulumi
+package to create a Blob Storage container:

 import pulumi_azure as azure